Mathématique: Chapter 63

 Chapter 63

-“Thanks,” he breathed, disoriented, his eyes shut as he tried to reintegrate kinesthetic input.
+“Thanks,” he breathed, disoriented.
+He shut his eyes and integrated over kinesthetic input.

-“Gets pretty much everyone the first time,” Young said quietly, one arm still wrapped around Rush.
+“Gets pretty much everyone the first time,” Young said, one arm still wrapped around Rush.
 “Eventually, your brain learns to edit out the ground hit.”

 “You okay, hotshot?”
-Young looked at him from beneath knitted brows.
+Young watched him from beneath knitted brows.
 “You drink any water today?”

-Rush narrowed his eyes.
+Rush made an effort to get his feet more solidly beneath him.
 “Why do I feel like the term ‘hotshot’ is being employed with some degree of irony?”
-It occurred to him that he was leaning rather heavily against the other man and he made an effort to regain his footing.

-“Nope,” Young said, slowly letting him go, fighting a smile.
+“Nope.”
+Young let him go, fighting a smile.
 “No irony.
 You’re always running in the red, is all.”

-“Mmm hmm,” Rush said, stepping back, in full possession of his equilibrium.
+“Mmm hmm.”
+Rush stepped back, in full possession of his equilibrium.
 “Very convincing.”

-Young’s expression broke into a grin, which he directed straight at his boots.
+Young’s expression broke into a grin, which he directed at his boots.
 “C’mon.
-Hotshot is a serious nickname.
+‘Hotshot’ is a serious nickname.
 Didn’t you disarm someone earlier today?

 “John Sheppard,” Rush said.